simple2d/simple2d/README.md

 # Welcome to Simple 2D!

-Simple 2D is a small, open-source graphics engine written in C providing basic 2D drawing abilities and access to input devices and sound.
-It works across many platforms, creating native windows and interacting with hardware using [SDL](http://www.libsdl.org) while rendering content with [OpenGL](https://www.opengl.org).
+Simple 2D is a small, open-source graphics engine providing essential 2D drawing, media, and input capabilities.
+It's written in C and works across many platforms, creating native windows and interacting with hardware using [SDL](http://www.libsdl.org) while rendering content with [OpenGL](https://www.opengl.org).

 If you encounter any issues, ping the [mailing list](https://groups.google.com/d/forum/simple2d).
 Learn about [contributing](#contributing) below.

 ## Getting Started

-Currently, Simple 2D officially supports OS X, Linux, and [Raspberry Pi](https://www.raspberrypi.org) (Raspbian).
+Simple 2D supports Unix-like systems and is tested on the latest versions of OS X, Ubuntu, and Raspbian on the Raspberry Pi.
 To compile and install...

 ### ...on OS X, use [Homebrew](http://brew.sh):